 Travel Smart Journeys

-In Feb 2020, Travel Smart Journeys (TSJ) was introduced to help distribute peak hour public transport demand by encouraging commuters to adopt alternative modes of travel.
-This trial will benefit residents in Punggol, Sengkang and Buangkok who need to get to their workplaces in eastern Singapore.
+In February 2020, Travel Smart Journeys (TSJ) was introduced to help distribute peak-hour public transport demand by encouraging commuters to adopt alternative modes of travel.
+It will benefit residents in Punggol, Sengkang and Buangkok who need to get to their workplaces in eastern Singapore.

 To qualify, commuters must first sign up for an account on the SimplyGo portal.
 They can then start to earn 150 points per trip, equivalent to $1.50, when they take Service 43e from 7.00am to 9.00am on weekdays.
 Commuters who participate consistently in the TSJ trial should be able to cover at least half of the express bus fares by converting their points.
 Earning a minimum of 500 points allows commuters to convert these points into $5 rewards in their travel cards.